astroash/ws-error-handling-for-users/README.md

 [A list of status codes can be found here](https://httpstatuses.com/).
 [Or if you prefer a more visual explanation, here's status codes as cats](https://http.cat/).

-Now, on the front end you can check the status code of your response and set the error `<p>` tag correctly.
+Now, on the front end you can check your response object and set the error `<p>` tag correctly.

 ## Back End Error Handling 🚫
 Now we can check if the user already exists in our database.